AssetoTrones/asset-o-tron/README.md

 #Asset-O-Tron
-***
 A simple asset-project-team manager on Ruby on Rails, final project for the Ruby on Rails bootcamp in collaboration with Redradix.
+This is a teaser versión of the full app, to make it available for deployment.

+##Heroku deploy
+You can find the app deployed in Heroku [here](https://lit-springs-11550.herokuapp.com/)

 ##Team
-***

 Lucas deGomez
 [GitHub](https://github.com/criaturaExperimental)